 Boondocker’s Bible was written with the beginning boondocker in mind.
 We assume you already own an RV, and may have even boondocked a little.
 But for the most part, we assume that you currently use your RV at RV Parks and paid campgrounds.

 We wrote Boondocker’s Bible to teach you how to find free public lands to camp on your own.
 We ARE NOT a crowd-sourced directory of reviews.
 We do publish our list of free campsites that we personally have boondocked.
 Our goal here is to reveal how veteran boondockers find their own places for boondocking without relying on other people’s reviews.

 More About Us

 Steve – Currently lives in a 28 foot trailer and works as a website developer.
 Loves craft beer and hanging out at breweries.
 Began building websites in 1996 and has been working for himself since 2003.
 Steve took off on his motorcycle in 2010 on a 30-day trip from San Diego, CA to Fairbanks, AK, and caught the vagabonding bug.

 Sash – Currently lives in a 2011 Chevy Suburban 4×4 that she converted into an overland camper.
 She runs her own marketing consulting business and drives across the country visiting clients and attending marketing events.
 Sash often camps as deep into the woods as she can without losing cellphone service, but also loves overnighting on the beach.

 John – Currently lives in a toy hauler and boondocks wherever there is a plenitude of good hiking.
-An electrical geek by nature, he has close to 3,000 watts of solar on his roof and on the ground, going into three Tesla Model S batteries, and has enough power to run both of his air conditioning units for 24 hours straight.
+An electrical geek by nature, he has close to 3,000 watts of solar with three Tesla Model S batteries, and has enough power to run both of his air conditioning units for 24 hours straight.
 John also runs a mobile RV service, repairing and installing solar, battery, and electrical systems.
 Visit his website, “BoonDoctor” and call him if you need help.